Everything You Need to Know About the ACM Awards Voting Process

 Academy of Country Music members make their living in the country music industry.
-To be eligible for membership with the ACM, according to the ACM website, applicants must "derive a significant amount of their income directly from country music; however, admission to membership is subject to the complete discretion of the ACM Board of Directors."
+To be eligible for membership with the ACM, according to the ACM website, applicants must be "individuals and industry business organizations whose primary professional engagement is in the creation, production, promotion and distribution of country music," with the ACM Board of Directors making final approvals.
 The all-star membership roster includes artists, songwriters, producers, radio personalities and many more.

 Who Can Vote for the ACM Awards?

 The ACM Awards are voted on by members of the Academy of Country Music.
-All professional members of the ACM are allowed to vote once for each category during each ballot round.
+All professional members of the ACM are allowed to vote once for each category, except for Songwriter of the Year and Song of the Year, during each ballot round.
 Votes are non-retractable and unchangeable once submitted.

 Who Is Eligible to Win at the ACM Awards?

 Eligibility varies slightly from one ACM Awards category to another based on airplay, chart placement, number of albums sold and more criteria.
 Songs and / or artists must have met these criteria during the eligibility period noted above.